Rumble Boxing partners with the Michael J. Fox Foundation to fight Parkinson's

 Parkinson’s disease affects people of all ages and each journey is unique.
 We look forward to inviting people around the world to throw punches together for an important cause.

-Proceeds from the training sessions will support the global research efforts of the Michael J. Fox Foundation for Parkinson's Research (MJFF), the world's largest nonprofit organization dedicated to finding a cure for Parkinson's disease.
+Proceeds from the training sessions will support the global research efforts of MJFF, the world's largest nonprofit organization dedicated to finding a cure for Parkinson's disease.

 “We are honored to partner with The Michael J. Fox Foundation to help raise awareness for Parkinson’s disease and help people find ways to cope with movement disorders in a fun and motivating way,” added Dejean.